-The NJ STARS II Program is a continuation of the NJ STARS Program that provides successful NJ STARS students from New Jersey county community colleges with funding to transfer to a Centenary to earn a bachelor’s degree.
+The NJ STARS II Program is a continuation of the NJ STARS I Program that provides successful NJ STARS I students with funding to transfer to Centenary to earn a bachelor’s degree.

-New Jersey’s Higher Education Student Assistance Authority (HESAA) offers NJ STARS participants the opportunity to continue on as STARS II students at Centenary with an additional grant of up to $2,500.
-Centenary will match this grant providing up to an additional $2,500 for incoming transfer students who were part of the NJ STARS I program.
-This award will be in addition to the already generous scholarship and grant opportunities available to transfer students.
+NJ STARS II students can receive up to $2,500 per year from the New Jersey Higher Education Student Assistance Authority (HESAA).
+Centenary will match this scholarship providing up to an additional $2,500.
+This award will be in addition to the already generous scholarship and grant opportunities available to qualified students.

 What other types of aid does Centenary have available?

-- Upon completion of your FAFSA, we will determine your eligibility for the Federal Pell Grant and NJ Tuition Aid Grant (TAG) as well as any other federal or state grants.
+- Upon completion of your FAFSA, we will determine your eligibility for the Federal Pell Grant and NJ Tuition Aid Grant (TAG) as well as any other federal, state, or Centenary grants.

-- Recognition Awards of $1,500/year when you graduate with your associates degree
+- We will consider you for a Recognition Awards of $1,500/year when you graduate with your associate degree.

-- Phi Theta Kappa Scholarship of $2,500/year if you are an active member of PTK
+- We will also consider you for a Phi Theta Kappa Scholarship of $2,500/year if you are an active member of PTK.

 Cumulative College GPA